An Alaskan Wildlife Adventure

 Best Time To See Bears In Alaska

-- Lake Clark National Park and Preserve's coastline provides coastal brown bears with a plentiful food supply during the spring and summer months, making your trip to Alaska the best time to visit for bear viewing.
+- Lake Clark National Park and Preserve's coastline provides coastal brown bears with a plentiful food supply during the spring and summer, making your trip to Alaska the best time to visit for bear viewing.
+Lake Clark's bears can often be seen foraging for clams, digging for razor clams, or catching salmon along the shores of the park.

-- Kodiak Island is home to its own subspecies of brown bears, the Ursus arctos middendorfi.
+- Kodiak Island is home to a subspecies of brown bear, the Ursus arctos middendorfi.
 These brown bears are larger than their grizzly cousins, often reaching 1,600 pounds!
+The bears' large size and distinctive appearance make them a popular attraction for wildlife enthusiasts and photographers.

-- Denali National Park and Preserve is home to 350 brown bears, who are active June-September, giving you lots of options for picking the best time to go to Alaska!
+- Denali National Park and Preserve is home to 350 brown bears.
+These bears are active from June through September, giving tourists plenty of options for picking the best time to go to Alaska!

 - Wolverine Creek, near Redoubt Bay, has become a popular bear-watching destination.
 Brown bears are abundant along the inlet during mid-to-late summer when the salmon are returning to spawn.